Hieromon/AutoConnect/README.md

 - Improved boot uri after reset. **AutoConnectConfig::bootUri** can be specified either /_ac or HOME path as the uri to be accessed after invoking Reset from AutoConnect menu.
 - Improved source code placement of predefined macros.
 Defined common macros have been moved to ```AutoConnectDefs.h```.
 - Supports **AutoConnectConfig::hostName**.
 It activates ```WiFi.hostname()```.
+- Supports the captive portal time-out.
+It can be controlled by **AutoConnectConfig::portalTimeout** and **AutoConnectConfig::retainPortal**.

 ### [0.9.6] Sept.
 27, 2018
 - Improvement of RSSI detection for saved SSIDs.